Controversial former Tower Hamlets mayor back in power in London borough

 But he faced no criminal prosecution.

-On Friday, he was elected mayor of Tower Hamlets on the second round, defeating incumbent John Biggs of Labour.
+On Friday, after being elected mayor of Tower Hamlets on the second round, defeating incumbent John Biggs of Labour, Mr Rahman urged people to “judge me on what we will do for you”.

 Mr Rahman, of Aspire, won 40,804 votes, with Mr Biggs on 33,487.